 14) Conception Vessel meridian – begins at the perineum and ends at the chin in the front of the body.

-By inserting sterilized, thin, and metallic needle at specific points and depth along the meridian, the Yang and Ying energy equilibrium can be adjusted.
-It was also found that applying heat at those points produces similar results.
-So, acupuncture refers to the use of either needle or heat at the points on the meridian to reestablish the organ’s Yang and Ying energy equilibrium to assist the organ to heal itself.
+By inserting thin, metallic, and sterilized needles at specific points and depths along the meridian, the Yang and Ying energy equilibrium could be adjusted and reestablished.
+It was also found that applying heat at those points could produce similar results.
+So, acupuncture refers to the use of a needle and or heat at the points on the organ’s meridian to assist it to heal itself.